ychan05/money-for-masterminds/docs/DesignDoc.md

 Authenticator class so that operations to check the user has correctly logged in can be easily accessed by the user class.

+**Pure Fabrication:** Pure fabrication is a term for not real objects, nor is it something special.
+It is similar to abstractions such as facades, or a proxy.
+They aren’t necessarily tied to the domain or the problem its solving, but it serves as a helper or a connector between classes.
+This helps make low coupling and high cohesion a success by providing external systems to aid complex operations.

+**The Controller:** The controllerprinciple is saying that the thing responsible for handling system operations should be a separate class.
+They are like a mediator between the user interface and logic which increase the flow of information.
+It is a non-user interface responsible to receive or handle an event.

 > _**[Sprint 2, 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._